dgaydukov/cert-aws/sa/files/sa.md

 * export of dynamoDB to s3 & export from s3 to dynamoDB (DP would launch transient EMR cluster on each run to execute export)
 * just run transient EMR cluster
-* rds to s3 export, s3 to rds export, rds to redshift, s3 to redshift (DP would launch ec2 on each run to execute export)
+* rds to s3 export, s3 to rds export, rds to redshift, s3 to redshift (DP would launch ec2 on each run to execute export) Don't confuse:
+* data pipeline - for automated batch jobs, without human interaction (like run bash script every day at 12)
+* step functions or SWF - when you need human interaction

 ###### ElasticSearch & CloudSearch
 ES - open source search service, it's usually a part of ELK stack